salt-die/graphvy/README.md

 `rule(G)` (where G is our graph) returns a callable that updates `G` when called.
 Any imported files should be placed in cwd of `__main__`.

+To allow proper coloring of edge/node states, rules should have attributes `node_states`, `edge_states` that are dicts with keys being the names of the node/edge properties and values being 1 or 2-tuples of either number of states or the range of the states (if continuous valued).
+These attributes are only needed for coloring; optional otherwise.

 #TODO